-- (3) If the software is embedded, or if it is commercially impractical to mark it with human readable text, then the symbol R and the clause date (mo/yr) in brackets or a box, a [R-mo/yr], may be used.
-This will be read to mean restricted computer software, subject to the rights of the Government as described in the Long Form Notice, in effect as of the date indicated next to the symbol.
-The symbol shall not be used to mark human readable material.
-In the event this Contract contains any variation to the rights in the Long Form Notice, then the contract number must also be cited. - (4) If restricted computer software is delivered with the copyright notice of 17 U.S.C.
+(3) If the software is embedded, or if it is commercially impractical to mark it with human readable text, then the symbol R and the clause date (mo/yr) in brackets or a box, a [R-mo/yr], may be used.
+This will be read to mean restricted computer software, subject to the rights of the Government as

+- (4) If restricted computer software is delivered with the copyright notice of 17 U.S.C.
 401, the software will be presumed to be published copyrighted computer software licensed to the Government without disclosure prohibitions and with unlimited rights, unless the Contractor includes the following statement with such copyright notice "Unpublished--rights reserved under the Copyright Laws of the United States." - (j) Relationship to Patents.